GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

   - We want to distinguish traces that are
     1. external and supported (advertised, not changed without warning)
-    2. internal or unsupported (e.g., the application programmer can add/change to his heart's content knowing he will break no other code)
+    2. internal or unsupported (e.g., the application programmer can add/change to his heart's content knowing he/she will break no other code)
   - We need (typed) tracing that is to known to support a specific node version or eras.
     - without unnecessarily having incompatibilities between versions.
     - allowing for abstractions over traces that allow backward-compatibility